melonmanchan/tools-programmer-homework/README.md

 more pleasant of an exercise than I thought, honestly.
 Writing rust is real refreshing after years of Typescript...

+You can run the tests by just running `cargo test`, it automatically starts the test server, no need to run `cargo run` first.

 ## Major things I left out

 I didn't bother adding labels, I had enough of looking at the disassemble